 Out of the 17 different shows in the program (there are also plenty of talks with the featured artists), we've picked seven that we are excited to catch and think you should not miss.

-Catch the show from 24 to 26 May at Victoria Theatre.
-Tickets start from $40, with limited student front row tickets at $10.
+Catch the show from 17 to 19 May at the SOTA Drama Theatre.
+Tickets are $40, with limited student front row tickets at $10.